sikopet/blog/posts/splunk.md

 Basics
 ------

+The Splunk index is the repository for data ingested by Splunk software.
+As incoming data is indexed and transformed into events, Splunk software creates files of rawdata and metadata (index files).
+The files reside in sets of directories organized by age.
+These directories are called buckets.

 Events are stored in the index (for fast search) as two groups of files:

 * Rawdata - raw data in a crompressed form